narbonnais/Code-Review-Progress-Tracker/README.md

 ## Installation

-To install the Code Review Progress Tracker, follow these steps:
+To install the Code Review Progress Tracker, download a [realease](https://github.com/narbonnais/Code-Review-Progress-Tracker/releases) and follow these steps:

 1. Open Visual Studio Code.
-2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+2. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-3. Search for "Code Review Progress Tracker".
+3. Type `Extensions: Install from VSIX...` and press Enter.
-4. Click the Install button.
+4. Select the downloaded VSIX file and press Enter.

 ## Usage